meetsmore/nittei/README.md

 There are a few environment variables that can be used to control the server

 - `DATABASE_URL` allows to specify the database the server should use
-- `PORT` allows to specify the port to be used by the server
+- `NITTEI_PORT` allows to specify the port to be used by the server
 - `ACCOUNT_API_KEY` is going to create an `Account` (if it does not already exist) during server startup with the given key. `Account`s act as tenants in the server, and it is possible to create multiple `Account`s by using the `CREATE_ACCOUNT_SECRET_CODE` which you can provide as an environment variable.